 “We just hired a new reporter, and I’m showing him around the bullpen.
 Lois, this is Clark Kent.”
 Perry gestured to the tall, dark haired man standing next to him.

 Clark smiled, and reached up to fiddle with his glasses.
-He hadn’t worn them during our skype chats, so it took some getting used to the first time I saw him in them, but it was a nice touch.
+He hadn’t worn them during most of our skype chats, so it took some getting used to the first time I saw him in them, but it was a nice touch.
 And a nice look for him.

 I stood up and extended my hand to shake his, a wide smile of my own blooming across my lips.